 Flowers are a frequent motif in Florine Stettheimer’s art.
 Her innate attraction to flowers is already present in her earliest work, as shown by Study of Bouquet, a delicate pencil drawing annotated with the words “12 years old” made during her training years in Germany.
 Her blooms with twisting stems are detailed and lively, with great care afforded to representing different flower varieties, including a rose in full bloom in the center, combined with morning glories and nasturtiums.
 Floral bouquets are a recurring subject of her early painterly work.
 A watercolor of a mixed bouquet in a clear vase bursts with colors, each stem deliberate and detailed, inspiring pleasure not only in the shapes of the flowers but also in the tasteful arrangement of white and pink carnations, purple bluebells and a single stem of yellow gladiola.
 Stettheimer was well-known in her circle for the floral arrangements she assiduously prepared and for the garden she tended to whenever her family sojourned in the countryside.
 Her own name, Florine, is derived from Flora, the Roman goddess of flowers and the subject of Stettheimer’s 1907 painting Spring featuring Flora in the center.

-Stettheimer made her love of flowers explicit in her many bouquet paintings, for which she coined the term “eye-gay,” a play on the term “nose-gay” that emphasizes the visual rather than olfactory pleasure that her bouquets were intended to stimulate.
-Flower Bouquet No. 3, depicting four freshly blooming flowers brightly colored and held together in a green fringed receptacle, shows a development in style from her previous depictions of flowers that will only intensify in later years.
+Stettheimer made her love of flowers explicit in her many bouquet paintings, for which she coined the term “eye-gay,” a Flower Bouquet No. 3, depicting four freshly blooming flowers brightly colored and held together in a green fringed receptacle, shows a development in style from her previous depictions of flowers that will only intensify in later years.
 No longer purely descriptive, her bouquet is now whimsical, bold and highly expressive.
 The silvery fringes that encircle the bouquet and dress the frame are a reminder of Stettheimer’s lifelong interest in design and ornament.
 Each flower has a persona, as was already the case in Flowers with Aphrodite.
 This individuality in character is reminiscent of the organic shapes of trees characteristic of the sketches displayed in “The Organic in Nature.”
 There is a clear evolution of style and form from the precise penciled drawing of a girl to the sophisticated blooms of the mature painter.
 Stettheimer, as she is photographed ca. 1917-20 in a flowery dress surrounded by vegetation and flora (Florine Stettheimer Leaning on a Sundial), always returned to her primal love.